Bop2000/DANTE/SelfDriving_Virtual_Labs/Electron_Ptychography/README.md

 # Pipeline

-**To run the self-driving virtual laboratory for electron ptychography reconstruction optimization using DANTE, see `DOTS_VL_Electron_Ptychography_Reconstruction_Optimization.ipynb` for detailed instruction**
+**To run the self-driving virtual laboratory for electron ptychography reconstruction optimization using DANTE, see `notebooks/DANTE_VL_Electron_Ptychography_Reconstruction_Optimization.ipynb` for detailed instruction**

 To have a quick start, please run the following line in terminal: